ETS-ReactNative1/react-wisteria/README.md

 ## effects Option

-There are two other major principles of `react-fp-context` - the handling of effects and derived states.
+There are two other major principles of `react-wisteria` - the handling of effects and derived states.

 Let's say that we have an effect that pops an alert message (or triggers a service request) if a specific condition is met (e.g. once the counter hits 10).
 In order to do this, we need access to `context` and `setContext` in our `effects` which allows us to inspect and respond with updates: